 East Bay Express

-Just remember that Uptown is a part of Oakland’s History and they a linked in history.
+Just remember that Uptown is a part of Oakland’s History.

 - Uptown – Oakland Local Wiki